marijana-maslac/marijana-maslac/README.md

 # Hi there, I'm Marijanaa 👋

 - ☀️ I've got summer on my mind 😎
-- 👯 Looking forward to evolve in this IT world, it's so exciting!!
+- 👯 Looking forward to evolve in this IT world, it's so exciting!
 - 💻 Upgrading myself: Just finished my final exams for college 🎉
 - 🥅 Life motto: Be kind no matter what ❤️
 - ⚡ Fun fact: The intense fear or dislike of new technology is called technophobia.